Colorful Hamilton cycles in random graphs: Proof of Theorem

 (c) The following is w.h.p. true simultaneously for all choices of $\bm \in \bM_\b$: every pair of vertices $u\in A_\bm$ and $w\in B$ are at distance at least three in $G_{n,p_1}$. \end{lemma}

 Parts (a) and (b) of this lemma are straightforward corollaries of Properties {\bf B1} and {\bf B3} respectively.
-Proving Part (c) is more subtle and it is done in Section \ref{yy}.
+Proving Part (c) is more subtle and is done in Section \ref{yy}.

-In some sense, the vertices $v$ in the set $A_m$ are dangerous (and we need to be careful how we place them in the Hamilton cycle).
-We do this by first finding vertex disjoint paths of length two with the vertices in $A_\bm$ as middle vertex and then later we make sure to include those paths in the Hamilton cycle.
+In some sense, the vertices $v$ in the set $A_\bm$ are dangerous (and we need to be careful how we place them in the Hamilton cycle).
+We do this by first finding vertex-disjoint paths of length two with the vertices in $A_\bm$ as the middle vertex, and then later, we make sure to include those paths in the Hamilton cycle.